Chia-Network/chialisp-web/docs/ref/serialization.md

 This in turn, closely resembles the text format of a fully compiled CLVM program.

-At lowest level, there are only two types of Object in CLVM.
+At the lowest level, there are only two types of Object in CLVM.

 * Pair (also called Cons Pair/Cons Box/Cons Cell) - A pair of two values.
 Usually, the first value is an atom and contains information, whereas the second value is usually either a pointer to another pair, or a `nil` atom.
 Lists are built from these pairs.
 * Atom - A value that holds data, which is represented as a byte array with the static length.
 Empty, zero-length atoms are used to represent `nil` value.